Ataxia Diagnosis & Treatment

 5. Electromyography (EMG) and Nerve Conduction Studies

-• These tests can help evaluate the health of the nerves and muscles, which may be affected in certain types of ataxia.
+These tests assess nerve and muscle function when neuromuscular involvement is suspected, which may be affected in certain types of ataxia.

 Treatment for Ataxia